-There is no cure for myasthenia gravis, but treatment can help relieve signs and symptoms, such as weakness of arm or leg muscles, double vision, drooping eyelids, and difficulties with speech, chewing, swallowing and breathing.
+There's no cure for myasthenia gravis.
+Treatment can help with symptoms.
+These symptoms can include weakness of arm or leg muscles, double vision, drooping eyelids, and problems with speaking, chewing, swallowing and breathing.

-Though myasthenia gravis can affect people of any age, it's more common in women younger than 40 and in men older than 60.
+This disease can affect people of any age, but it's more common in women younger than 40 and in men older than 60.

-Muscle weakness caused by myasthenia gravis worsens as the affected muscle is used repeatedly.
-Because symptoms usually improve with rest, your muscle weakness may come and go.
-However, myasthenia gravis symptoms tend to progress over time, usually reaching their worst within a few years after the onset of the disease.
+Muscle weakness caused by myasthenia gravis gets worse when the affected muscle is used.
+Because symptoms usually get better with rest, muscle weakness can come and go.
+However, the symptoms tend to progress over time.
+They usually reach their worst within a few years after the disease begins.

-Although myasthenia gravis can affect any of the muscles that you control voluntarily, certain muscle groups are more commonly affected than others.
+Myasthenia gravis may affect any of the muscles that you can control.
+Certain muscle groups are more commonly affected than others.

-In more than half the people who develop myasthenia gravis, their first signs and symptoms involve eye problems, such as:
+In more than half the people who develop myasthenia gravis, their first symptoms affect the eyes.
+Symptoms include:

-- Drooping of one or both eyelids (ptosis).
+- Drooping of one or both eyelids, called ptosis.

-- Double vision (diplopia), which may be horizontal or vertical, and improves or resolves when one eye is closed.
+- Double vision, called diplopia, which may be horizontal or vertical, and improves or resolves when one eye is closed.

 Face and throat muscles

-In about 15 percent of people with myasthenia gravis, the first symptoms involve face and throat muscles, which can cause:
+In about 15% of people with myasthenia gravis, the first symptoms involve face and throat muscles.
+These symptoms can:

-- Altered speaking.
-Your speech may sound very soft or nasal, depending upon which muscles have been affected.
+- Make speaking difficult.
+Your speech might sound soft or nasal, depending on which muscles are affected.

-- Difficulty swallowing.
-You may choke very easily, which makes it difficult to eat, drink or take pills.
-In some cases, liquids you're trying to swallow may come out your nose.
+- Cause problems with swallowing.
+You might choke easily, making it difficult to eat, drink or take pills.
+Sometimes, liquids you're trying to swallow come out your nose.

-- Problems chewing.
-The muscles used for chewing may wear out halfway through a meal, particularly if you've been eating something hard to chew, such as steak.
+- Affect chewing.
+The muscles used for chewing might tire halfway through a meal.
+This is especially true if you've been eating something hard to chew, such as steak.

 Neck and limb muscles